yanislabbe/youtube-video-downloader/README.md

 ## Usage

-1. Access the application in your browser by opening the following URL: [https://yanislabbe.pythonanywhere.com/](https://yanislabbe.pythonanywhere.com/)
+1. Access the application in your browser by opening the following URL: `http://localhost:5000/`
 2. Paste the YouTube video link into the text field and select the desired format (video or audio).
 3. Click the "Download" button to download the file.

-**Note:** Please be aware that due to the hosting platform limitations, video/audio downloads may not work on the provided link.
+4. The file will be downloaded to your computer.

 ## Project Structure